standardnotes/docs/docs/self-hosting/raspberry-pi.md

 ---
+slug: rapberry-pi/
 id: raspberry-pi
-title: Self-hosting on a Raspberry Pi
+title: Self-Hosting on a Raspberry Pi
 sidebar_label: Raspberry Pi
 description: How to self-host a Standard Notes Syncing server on a Raspberry Pi.
 keywords: